Self-Directed Case Study · Windows Endpoint & Server Administration

 Group Policy

-GPO creation, linking, Administrative Templates, password policy, lockout simulation
+GPO creation, linking, Administrative Templates, account policy, lockout simulation

 Storage & File Services